Willpine/stories/Journal.md

   Workflows:

   - VSCodium

   - Blender

   - Inkscape

   - Krita

   - Neovim / Netrw

   - DBeaver

   - Firefox

   - Notion

+  Better do this in separate files, maybe extending to Notion.